jkoerte/jkoerte.github.io/essays/asking-smart-questions.md

 Here is a <a target="_blank" href = "https://stackoverflow.com/questions/42073776/check-if-a-string-is-composed-of-all-unique-characters-not-equal-to-operator-i">link</a> to the StackOverflow page

 ## You Failed, But There's Always Next Time
-Here we have an example of someone who relly didn't even try.
-He offers little infromation on what he has a problem with, and just pastes a block of code for those who are even willing to sift through an make out an error.
-He basically just asks for a straight up answer, which many on the website were not to happy with.
+Here we have an example of someone who really didn't even try.
+He offers little information on what he has a problem with, and just pastes a block of code for those who are even willing to sift through and make out an error.
+He basically just asks for a straight up answer, which many on the website were not too happy with.

 ```
 Q: Creating a recursive method for Palindrome